Skip to content

 “Certain Government Payments”

 This form reports unemployment compensation, state and local income tax refunds, and other government payments.It helps track income from government sources.You received $5,000 in unemployment benefits last year.
-The state sends you a 1099-G. This form tells you and the IRS how much you received, so you can report it as income.
+The state sends you a 1099-G. As a result, this form tells you and the IRS how much you received, so you can report it as income.

 1099-C